neuralnetworkingnight/neuralnetworkingnight.github.io/README.md

 This repository contains all the content necessary for proper rendering of [Neural Networking Night](https://neuralnetworkingnight.github.io) website.

-- If you want to make **_minor, not accident-prone changes_**, you should login with your personal GitHub account and    directly edit the respective markdown in https://github.com/caycogajiclab/website (download a temporary version before editing though)
+If you want to make **_minor, not accident-prone changes_**, you should login with your personal GitHub account and  directly edit the respective markdown in https://github.com/neuralnetworkingnight/neuralnetworkingnight.github.io .

-- If you want to make **_major changes_**, locally install the repo (see **Local repo installation**) and use `make <command>` (see **# Modify content & Obtain previews**).
+If you want to make **_major changes_**, locally install the repo (see **Local repo installation**) and use  `make <command>` (see **# Modify content & Obtain previews** below).

-- If you want to apply structural changes to the repo (e.g. changing the Makefile or its related scripts), PLEASE CONTACT THE PEOPLE IN CHARGE OF THE WEBSITE BEFORE, since these can break the repo.

 # Local repo installation

 Execute the following commands, REPLACING " < path-to-folder > " with the one you prefer:

 ```
-git clone git@github.com:caycogajiclab/website.git <path-to-folder>
+git clone git@github.com:neuralnetworkingnight/neuralnetworkingnight.github.io.git <path-to-folder>
 cd <path-to-folder>
 make setup
 ```
 <br>
 Note: `make setup` works only on Mac and Linux.
 In other cases, or if you encounter issues, manually install dependencies following setup.sh.

 # Update local repo (IMPORTANT)